republik/plattform/src/components/CommentTree/docs.md

 ### `<CommentTreeCollapse />`

 If the comments after a certain point can be collapsed, use `<CommentTreeCollapse />`.
 This element is always shown full-width, there is no way to indent it.
-Don't forget to set `tail=false` on the `<Row />` immediately preceding these elements.

 ```react|noSource,plain